HexM7/next-session/README.md

 // Use `expressSession` from `next-session/lib/compat` as the replacement

-import nextSession from "next-session";
+import nextSession from "@zignis/next-session";
-import { expressSession, promisifyStore } from "next-session/lib/compat";
+import { expressSession, promisifyStore } from "@zignis/next-session/lib/compat";
 import RedisStoreFactory from "connect-redis";
 import Redis from "ioredis";